Emergency - Town of West Hartford

 At the West Hartford campus, the Department of Public Safety maintains a close working relationship with the West Hartford Police Department and the West Hartford Fire Department.
 Public Safety Officers cannot make criminal arrests but do enforce University rules and regulations on campus, including parking and traffic violations.
 Every effort is made to enforce these rules and regulations equitably and professionally.

 Academic and administrative buildings on campus are secured with lockable entrances and, in many cases, intrusion-detection systems.
 Public Safety Officers may admit faculty, staff and students after normal business hours if an appropriate University official has contacted Public Safety and authorized such access.
 The Public Safety Officer will ask to see a University identification card for verification.
 Buildings that are open during the evening for classes and computer use are secured by Public Safety when the classes have concluded.

-In addition to the West Hartford campus the Department of Public Safety maintains officers on duty at the University of Saint Joseph School of Pharmacy located at 229 Trumbull Street in Hartford during the hours of operation 7 days a week.
-The Department of Public Safety maintains a close working relationship with the Hartford Police Department and the Hartford Fire Department with regards to issues at the School of Pharmacy.
+In addition to the West Hartford campus, the Department of Public Safety maintains officers on duty at the Pharmacy department facility located at 229 Trumbull Street in Hartford during the hours of operation 7 days a week.
+The Department of Public Safety maintains a close working relationship with the Hartford Police Department and the Hartford Fire Department with regards to issues at this location.

-The Department of Public Safety School of Pharmacy post is located on the first floor lobby.
-A Public Safety Officer is on duty at this station whenever the School of Pharmacy is in session.
+The Department of Public Safety Pharmacy department post is located on the first-floor lobby.
+A Public Safety Officer is on duty at this station whenever the Pharmacy department is in session.